openamiguel/equitysim/README.md

   - `stochastic_momentum_index` returns the stochastic momentum index of tick data
   - `stochastic_oscillator` returns the stochastic oscillator of asset data, which depends on a choice of moving average function
   - `tee_three` and `tee_four` return T3 and T4, generalizations of DEMA, of input, respectively
+  - `trend_score` returns the trend score of a price input
   - `triangular_moving_average` returns the triangular moving average of input
   - `triple_ema` returns the triple exponential moving average of input
   - `trix` returns the TRIX indicator of a price input
   - `true_range` returns the true range of asset data
   - `true_strength_index` returns the true strength index of a price input
   - `typical_price` returns the typical price of asset data
+  - `ultimate_oscillator` returns the ultimate oscillator of asset data
   - `variable_moving_average` returns the variable moving average of a price input
+  - `vol_adj_moving_average` returns the volume-adjusted moving average of asset data
   - `weighted_close` returns the weighted close of asset data
   - `zero_lag_ema` returns the "zero-lag" exponential moving average of a price input